computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

 ### 3. Keep All Entities/Functions Small

 Refactor to smaller Entities if it gets unreadable.
+Preferably under 300 lines of code.